(This article may or may not contain affiliate links. What does that mean?)

 Discover the Memphis Zoo

-The Memphis Zoo is what first drew us to the area for our Memphis trip this summer.
+The Memphis Zoo is what first drew us to the area for our Memphis family vacation this summer.
 With exhibits including giant pandas, polar bears, and lions, the zoo was definitely the highlight of the trip for my kids.
 The scale of the zoo is apparent when you walk up and see the giant, Egyptian-style entrance gates, complete with an obelisk.
 Highlights of our visit included a sea lion show and camel rides for the kids.
 We especially loved the Animals of the Night building, which reverses nighttime and daytime light patterns so visitors can see nocturnal animals when they are active.

 When You Go: